 Colour is the element closest to the client and audience’s subjective identity.
-A study conducted by The Institute for colour Research found that 90% of the judgments that people make about content is related to the colours.
+A study conducted by The Institute for Colour Research found that 90% of the judgments that people make about content are related to the colours.

 When it comes to making purchase decisions, 85% of people buy based on colour.
 Research shows that the proper use of colour increases brand recognition by 80%.
 It also raises the visual appearance by 93%.

 So, choosing the right colours for your next design project may prove to be a game-changer.
-So before beginning, let debunk some popular myths about colours.
+So before beginning, let’s debunk some popular myths about colours.